 Congrats, Mr. WordPress Advocate.
 It’s a milestone worth celebrating indeed. :)

-Congratulations to Wordpress!
+Congratulations to WordPress!
 I don’t know where I’d be without it!
 I whine and moan about it from time to time, but I’m really whining and moaning about my ignorance of coding.
-Wordpress is awesome!
+WordPress is awesome!

 Congrats WP developers and users.
 I am not yet an expert user on WP but I am on my way.